Topologically ordered time crystals

-{\bf TTC in Google Sycamore}--- The surface code groundstate, anyons, and logical operators have seen a recent Google Sycamore realization~\cite{Satzinger2021} and the same platform has been argued to be excellently suited for realizing TCs~\cite{ippoliti2021manybody}.
+{\bf TTC in Google Sycamore}--- The surface code groundstate, anyons, and logical operators have seen recent Google Sycamore realizations~\cite{Satzinger2021,Google_SC} and the same platform has been argued to be excellently suited for realizing TCs~\cite{ippoliti2021manybody}.
 (See also Ref.~\onlinecite{frey2021simulating} for an IBM realization.)
 We now describe how the Sycamore can be used to create and detect a TTC.
 As in Ref.~\onlinecite{FowlerMariantoniMartinisCleland2012surfacecode}, we divide the square grid of qubits into ``data qubits'' and ``measure qubits'' (Fig.~\ref{fig:sycamore}a).
 Data qubits are to be evolved under $U_F$; measure qubits facilitate the desired multi-qubit gates.
 For the plaquette evolution $\exp({-i \Delta t \prod_{j \in P} Z_j})$, this follows the standard approach (Fig.~\ref{fig:sycamore}b)~\cite{NielsenChuang2011QCQI}.
-For $\exp({-i \Delta t \prod_{j \in P} X_j})$, one conjugates the above by $\sqrt{Y}$ on the data qubits, using $\sqrt{Y} Z \sqrt{Y^\dagger} = X$.
-For $\exp{(-iH_0)}$, one applies suitable phase gates on data qubits.
+For $\exp({-i \Delta t \prod_{j \in P} X_j})$, one conjugates the above by $\sqrt{Y}$ on data qubits, using $\sqrt{Y} Z \sqrt{Y^\dagger} = X$.
+For $\exp{(-iH_0)}$, one applies phase gates on data qubits.
 This completes the creation of $U_F$ for a surface code TTC.
 All the ingredients, namely the phase gate, $\sqrt{Y}$, and CNOT (via conjugating CZ by $\sqrt{Y}$) are natively available in Sycamore~\cite{Arute2019googlesycamore}.
-The detection of $C_\alpha$ [Eq.~\eqref{eq:C_alpha}] can proceed via the interferometric protocol demonstrated in Ref.~\onlinecite{Satzinger2021}.
+Detecting time crystallinity can proceed via the interferometric protocol demonstrated in Ref.~\onlinecite{Satzinger2021}.
 The robustness of TTCs guarantees resilience against static gate inaccuracies.
-The effect of noise (e.g., fluctuating gate parameters, decoherence) has been estimated to be compatible with TC physics~\cite{ippoliti2021manybody} and we expect the same to hold for TTC systems.
+The levels of noise (e.g., fluctuating gate parameters, decoherence) have been estimated to be compatible with TCs~\cite{ippoliti2021manybody} and we expect the same for TTCs.